ElazarK/content-docs/playbooks/Get_File_Sample_From_Hash_Carbon_Black_Enterprise_Response.md

-Returns to the war-room a file sample correlating to MD5 file hashes in the context using Carbon Black Enterprise Response integration.
+Returns to the War Room, a file sample correlating to MD5 hashes in the context using Carbon Black Enterprise Response integration.

 * MD5 context path - ${File.MD5}